Is Kentucky a dangerous state for teen drivers?

 - Distractions like texting or talking to friends

-Despite passing driver’s ed and behind-the-wheel training, many teens are still inexperienced behind the wheel.
+Despite passing driver’s education and behind-the-wheel training, many teens are still inexperienced behind the wheel.
 These are a few safety tips parents can give their teens:

 - Limit the number of passengers they can have in the car